lucas-0331/lucas-0331/README.md

 - 👋 Hi, I’m Lucas Costa Silva.
 - 🏠 I'm living in Muzambinho-MG.
-- 🏫 I'm study at IFSULDEMINAS - Campus Muzambinho, currently in the second semester of the Computer Science course.
+- 🏫 I'm study at IFSULDEMINAS - Campus Muzambinho, currently in the fourth semester of the Computer Science course.
 - 👀 I’m interested in Machine Learning, Computer Vision and Deep Learning.
 - 🌱 I’m currently learning Python and Deep Neural Networks.